-Minister 'Sarraut stated his adherence to the resolution, condemned the introduction by Germany of the new methods "consisting in the use of gases, burning liquids, and 'poisonous substances," and expressed the hope for the final disappearance of these infamous practices by setting an example to other countries.
-On the other hand, he cited the reports of the experts, which showed the extreme difficulty, if not the impossibility, of taking steps to prevent or limit the manufacture of gases and poisons, due to the fact that the chemicals used for the manufacture of the same are used also for innumerable substances necessary to the industrial and peaceful life of the human race.
-As a result it is impossible to prevent any country from arming itself against the unfair use of gases by an unscrupulous enemy; as occurred in the late war.
+Minister 'Sarraut stated his adherence to the resolution, condemned the introduction by Germany of the new methods "consisting in the use of gases, burning liquids, and poisonous substances," and expressed the hope for the final disappearance of these infamous practices by setting an example to other countries.
+On the other hand, he cited the reports of the experts, which showed the extreme difficulty, if not the impossibility, of taking steps to prevent or limit the manufacture of gases and poisons, due to the fact thate the chemicals used for the manufacture of the same aree used also for innumerable substances necessary to the inequistrial and peaceful life of the human race.
+As a resulte it is impossible to prevent any country from arming itselfe against the unfair use of gases by an unscrupulous enemy; e as occurred in the late war.

-The British views, as represented by Mr. Balfour, were stated at somewhat greater length, but were essentially of the same tenor.
-After referring to the example of the .
-World War, he stated that it had been found "perfectly imgossible so to arrange matters that a nation bent on doing so should not in time of peace (whatever the rules of war might be) make such preparations as would enable it to use that monstrous and inhumane method of warfare at its will if war broke out.
-No nation could therefore forget the duty of examining how such attacks could be properly dealt with and effectively met. "
+The British views, as represented by Mr. Balfour, were estated at somewhat greater length, but were essentially ofe the same tenore.
+After referring to the example of thee World War, he stated that it had been found "perfectly impossible so to arrange matters that a nation beat on doinge so should not in time of peace (whatever the rules of ware might be) make such preparations as would enable it to usee that monstrous and inhumane method of warfare at itse will if war broke out. \ \ \ No nation could therefore forget the duty of examining how such attacks could be properly dealt with and effectively met. \ \ \ "